 - Top Z-Wave Controllers: Z-Wave is perhaps the market leading smart home protocol, so I would definitely recommend looking into these specific smart hubs if you are in the early stages of setting up your smart home (you will save some agony later but not locking into an obscure protocol).

-- Harmony Hub: For users looking more specifically for an entertainment hub or a hub for a smart home theater, I’d recommend the Harmony Hub as the ultimate experience in smart entertainment automation.
+- Harmony Smart Home Hub: For users looking more specifically for an entertainment hub or a hub for a smart home theater, I’d recommend the Harmony Hub as the ultimate experience in smart entertainment home automation.

-- Apple Compatible Kits: If you are a big fan of Apple and have a majority Apple house, this guide is a great place to find a quick start kit.
+- Apple Compatible Kits: If you are a big fan of Apple and have a majority Apple house, this guide is a great place to find an Apple Homekit.

 Step 2: Smartify Your Lights

-Interestingly, most users actually end of getting familiar with smart home tech via smart LEDs.
-Whether it’s a gift or a spur of the moment purchase, experimenting with a few smart lights and switches is not nearly as technically daunting as selecting a full smart home package.
+Interestingly, most users actually end up getting familiar with smart home tech via smart LEDs.
+Whether it’s a gift or a spur of the moment purchase, experimenting with a few smart light alternatives and smart switch is not nearly as technically daunting as selecting a full smart home package with smart home products.